-Fermenting oats is something that I do practically every day.
+Fermenting oats is something that I used to do practically every day.
 I will eat my oats often between 10am and 12pm, or whenever have my body tells me that I’m hungry, and set some more on the shelf for the next 2 or 3 days to ferment.
-Because of this, I’m always using two bowls (non-plastic) and two small tea dishes to cover them.
-That’s only because I like to eat them every day.
-Some people prefer to use jam or preserve jars covered with a tea towel or cheesecloth, and really it’s down to your preference.
+Because of this, I’m often using two bowls (non-plastic) and two small tea dishes to cover them.
+That’s only when I like to eat them every day.
+Some people prefer to use jam or preserve jars covered with a tea towel or cheesecloth in a dark place, and really it’s down to your preference.

 These bacteria are what we refer to as “probiotics”.
 Probiotics are living microorganisms which provide us with many health benefits when ingested!
 They feed on so-called “prebiotics” for fuel, and as luck would have it, oats are loaded with these!
 Prebiotics are mostly insoluble fibre.